mjordan/islandora_workbench_docs/docs/installation.md

     * [unidecode](https://pypi.org/project/Unidecode/)
     * [edtf-validate](https://pypi.org/project/edtf-validate/)
     * [rich](https://pypi.org/project/rich/)
-    * If you want to have these libraries automatically installed, you will need Python's [setuptools](https://pypi.org/project/setuptools/)
+    * If you want to have these libraries automatically installed, you will need [pip](https://pypi.org/project/pip/) version 19 or higher.

 Islandora Workbench has been installed and used on Linux, Mac, and Windows.